masiuciszek/dev-journal/README.md

 Java is a compiled language, mainly used for enterprise companies, and has a very large community.
 Today it is managed by the Oracle company.
 It is an _OOP_ (Object-oriented) language that focuses more on encapsulate the data and sharing objects with each other.

+### Docker <a name = "docker" > </a>

+Docker is a software platform for building applications based on containers — small and lightweight execution environments that make shared use of the operating system kernel but otherwise run in isolation from one another.
+Docker is very common in todays development and almost required to run a successful application.

 ## Meetings I have been involved in <a name = "meetings" > </a>